keithwill/LittleTushy/README.md

 # Requirements

-See [ASP.NET Core WebSockets Prerequisites](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/websockets#prerequisites) for detailed requirements to use WebSockets on the server.
+See [ASP.NET Core WebSockets Prerequisites](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/websockets#prerequisites) for detailed requirements to use WebSockets.

-There are no special requirements outside of the nuget dependencies to use the client.

 All classes used to make requests and responses with Little Tushy must be annotated properly with protobuf-net annotations.